-The weekend in April there were no lazy people on these mountains.
+The weekend in April there were no lazy people in these mountains.
 There were no fake Gods fighting for their life either.
-Instead there were 200-300 completely dedicated kiteboarders that fighted against each other for winning the real fight of the Hardangervidda mountains.
+Rather there were 200-300 completely dedicated kiteboarders that fought against each other for winning the real fight of the Hardangervidda mountains.
 The Red Bull Ragnarok.

 The race is meant to be 6 years, with a pause the third year.
 The pause was 2013, so now we are on the fourth year.
 In 2014 there were 250 people enrolled in the two divisions, ski and snowboard.
 The event were 3 days, from thursday to sunday, with the race on Friday or Saturday.
 This year the race was on Friday.

 The weather was amazing, sunny and warm.
 The only little problem was that there were not really any wind.
 Kind of an important thing in kiteboarding.
 The race were able to complete anyway, but with a big favour for the ones that had brought big kites and foil-kites.

 The terrain was challenging with all checkpoints placed on top of mountains.
 Already at the first checkpoint the most of the kites dropped, and people started to walk up the mountain.
 An really interesting (read chaotic) first checkpoint can be seen in this video: